greenrick/adb-get-started/blocks/how-to-author-with-blocks/how-to-author-with-blocks.md

 ## The workshop manifest and variables
 ### variables.json
 Workshops have different requirements.
 Database names, OCPUs and other options may differ.
 LiveLabs uses variables to allow authors to update content.
-It may be that you need to make updates to the Step in order to make it more flexible; please share any required updates with the LiveLabs team.
+It may be that you need to make updates to the Task in order to make it more flexible; please share any required updates with the LiveLabs team.

 The master list of all variables used in Blocks are stored in the ```/blocks/variables/variables.json``` file.
 You can copy this variables.json file to your own workshop if the default variable values need changing: